 Placement of Curb Ramps

 It’s critical that curb ramps direct pedestrians onto a safe pedestrian crossing route across the roadway.
 The curb ramps on either side of a crossing should be aligned and the crossing route must be perpendicular to both curb ramps.

 The pedestrian crossing route on the roadway should be clearly identified for both pedestrians and drivers using markings or materials that contrast in colour and brightness to the road’s surface.
 If paint is used it should be slip resistant.

 With a four-way intersection, there should be eight curb ramps: two for each corner, and each independent of the other.
 This ensures a straight route of travel for all crossing paths.

 When curb ramps are used at mid-block crossings, their presence should be identified using guidance TWSIs across the width of the sidewalk.

-Avoid the use of wraparound depressed curbs at the corners of intersections, which can misdirect individuals into the intersection rather than to the safe pedestrian crossing route.
-Where these installations do exist, pedestrians with vision loss must be able to clearly identify the safe crossing route, and barriers must be installed to prevent vehicles from coming up onto the sidewalk.
+Avoid the use of wrap around depressed curbs at the corners of intersections, which can misdirect individuals into the intersection rather than to the safe pedestrian crossing route.
+Where these installations do exist, pedestrians with sight loss must be able to clearly identify the safe crossing route, and barriers must be installed to prevent vehicles from coming up onto the sidewalk.